franciscoengenheiro/ticket-machine-fpga/README.md

-To develop the hardware modules, the [VHDL](https://en.wikipedia.org/wiki/VHDL) language was used, which is a hardware description language used in electronic design automation to describe digital and mixed-signal systems such as field-programmable gate arrays and integrated circuits.
+To develop the hardware modules, the [VHDL](https://en.wikipedia.org/wiki/VHDL) language was used, which is a hardware description language used in electronic design automation to describe digital and mixed-signal systems such as field-programmable gate arrays (fpga's) and integrated circuits.
-Since the IDE chosen was [Quartus Prime](https://www.intel.com/content/www/us/en/software/programmable/quartus-prime/overview.html), several [templates](./src/main/kotlin/ticketmachine/hardware/templates) were created to better visualize the modules different signals and their interconnections when running testbenches.
+Since the IDE chosen was [Quartus Prime](https://www.intel.com/content/www/us/en/software/programmable/quartus-prime/overview.html), several [templates](./src/main/kotlin/ticketmachine/hardware/templates) were created to better visualize the modules different signals and their interconnections when running module testbenches.

 ### Integrated Output System